teahaz/teahaz-server/dev/devlog.md

 #devlog
 this is a document written mostly for myself. ill write here whenever the fuck it pleases me usually something about what im working on, what i recently finished, or random thoughts that are important (maybe)

-# 18 jan 2021
-with the project being about 4 months old, maybe its a bit late to stat a devlog, but i guess better late then never i took about a month long break, and i have no idea what i was working on apparently the server has a master password now

-# 19 jan 2021
+# 23 jan 2021
-## working on cookies
+## working with cookies
-idea is that we should not store cookies, but have hashes, that the server can verify this would look something like a jwt token, except the user would not be able to decode it the cookie would be a hash of the users (something: username, id, password) and the master passowrd of the server
+im going to try and implement the 2nd idea for the users database

+## username vs userid
+a new thing that i have come up with is to replace username with userid intermally infact there will no longer be a username but rather just a nickname to represent that it has no real value

+the userid will not be shown to the end user, but it will be what the server uses for client server communication, authentication, and literarly everything else

+if possible ill try make it so that other ppl can never find your userid, this might not be very easy tho and is not high on my list of priorities

+on that note i will cut cookies in half again to replace everythign i have done so far with userID instead of username

-## master passwod
+## removed master passord
+as it stands now the master passowrd was not being used and just made the whole main.py file feel messy i have this code here bc i think the idea was alright and later when we actually need the password then ill be happy not to have to re-write it
+    ##!!!!!!!!! important:
-the server relies heavily relies/will rely heavily on the master password
+    ## everything the server relies heavily on this master password, and it must be kept really well guarded
-    i dont think there is a sain better way to do this, other then offer an option for multiple passwords that said we need a way for the master password to be secure, im thinking of adding some measure of 2fa into it. so far ideas of 2fa (this would mean that anywhere the master password is hashed with <_2favalue> before it is used anywhere): some hwid
-    some file on the server, outside of the server directory

-also maybe such a 2fa hash should be used as some sort of salt, so if masterpassword is leaked from some other function it cannot actually use it until it leaks the 2fa key
+    #    # if the master password is leaked then everyone is compromised
+    #    # maybe i should implement some sort of 2fa
+    ## the key needs to be accessed everywhere on the server
+    #    # i may in future restrict this so only a few functions can access it
+    #global master_key

+    ## check if TEAHAZ_MASTER_KEY enviroment variable exists
+    #if not "TEAHAZ_MASTER_KEY" in environ:
+    #    # if it doesnt then ask for password
+    #    print("please give master password, or insert authentication key")
+    #    master_key = input(":: ")
+    #    # set variable, because flask often restarts and we dont want to type the password in each time
+    #    environ["TEAHAZ_MASTER_KEY"] = master_key
+    #else:
+    #    # if it exists then just get it
+    #    master_key = environ["TEAHAZ_MASTER_KEY"]